-With the warm damp summer we’re having this year, mildew is quite a common sight on plants and trees.
+Mildew can be a common sight on plants and trees, especially in warm and damp conditions.
 The mildew that affects trees has the same appearance as the mildew that you can often find in gardens, so it’s easily recognisable.
-Mildew is a fungus, and if you rub an affected leaf between your fingers you should see a white powder residue left on your hands.
+Mildew is the common name given to a few different fungi, and it appears as a white residue.
+If you rub an affected leaf between your fingers you should see a white powder residue left on your hands.

-On the whole, a tree with mildew can be left alone.
-Mildew is a natural consequence of our weather, and it should die off over the winter.
-On young saplings, mildew will stunt the season’s growth, and you can spray the tree with a fungicide if you wish to do so, but we’d recommend waiting until next spring to see if it clears up on its own.
+Generally, a tree with mildew can be left alone.
+Mildew is a natural consequence of our weather and should die off over winter.
+In young saplings, mildew will stunt growth.
+You can spray the tree with a fungicide, but we’d recommend waiting until next spring to see if it clears up on its own.

-The second most common query is about black spots on sycamore leaves.
-This is another fungus, called tar spot (Rhytisma acerinum).
-It doesn’t look very nice, but it’s nothing to be concerned about and there isn’t a treatment for it.
-If the tree is in your garden, you can gather up fallen leaves and burn them in autumn to try and prevent the spread of the fungus.
+Another common fungus is the black spots on sycamore leaves called tar spot (Rhytisma acerinum).
+It doesn’t look very nice, but it’s nothing to be concerned about and there is no treatment.
+If the tree is in your garden, you can gather up fallen leaves and burn them in autumn to try and prevent the fungus spreading.

 There is a lot we don’t know about galls.
 They’re a very niche subject and don’t attract a lot of research attention.
-Most galls don't cause any long-term damage to trees but some like the oriental chestnut gall wasp can pose a threat so they're worth learning more about.
-At most depending on your view point they’re just a visual problem (we think galls are fascinating so we don’t share the view that they’re unsightly!).
+Most galls don't cause any long-term damage to trees, though some can pose a threat, like those caused by the oriental chestnut gall wasp.

 Some of the more common galls have their own name, but many are known only by the organism that causes them.